Paradise, Newfoundland and Labrador: History

+Octagon Castle

+Operating from 1896 to 1915, the Octagon Castle was a four-storey, eight-sided hotel resort, named by its creator, "Professor" Charles Henry Danielle.
+Destroyed by fire in 1915, its name survives in the nearby Octagon Pond.
+In 2022, a blue sculptural artwork inspired by Octagon Castle was installed at the centre of a Paradise roundabout.

 Geography

 Precambrian bedrock underlies the town, with a belt of volcanic rock along the coast and clastic sedimentary rock inland.
 The soil is for the most part a stony loam podzol mapped as Cochrane series.
 Peat is common in poorly drained areas.